Command-Line Interface (CLI)¶

 geoextent -b -t --convex-hull 10.18739/A2Z892H2J

-The three modes yield progressively tighter representations: metadata bbox > download bbox > convex hull.
+The three modes yield progressively tighter representations: metadata envelope > download envelope > convex hull.
 Use --no-download-data for speed when approximate extents suffice, or --convex-hull for the most faithful footprint of the actual data.

-The output of this function is the combined bbox or tbox resulting from merging all results of individual files (see: Supported file formats) inside the repository.
-The resulting coordinate reference system CRS of the combined bbox is always in the EPSG: 4326 system.
+The output of this function is the combined envelope/geometry and/or tbox resulting from merging all results of individual files (see: Supported file formats) inside the repository.
+All output is in EPSG: 4326; no crs field is emitted.

 For comprehensive examples including all supported repositories and advanced features, see Examples.